vwfinley/regarding/A/A-008/README.md

 Work in progress
-A-008 Regarding Location of a Circle under Constraints
+A-008 Regarding Constrained Placement of a Circle